scottish-pl-institute/splv/2026-glasgow/index.md

 ## Accommodation

 Students will be able to book discounted en-suite rooms at the <a href="https://maps.app.goo.gl/eRVwc5h41jU8k3VC8">Queen Margaret Residences</a>, a 25-mins walk away from campus.
-Price will be **£39/night**.
+Price will be **£39/night**, with check-in on Sunday afternoon and check-out on Friday.

 ## Course Line-up